COP4655-MobileApps-Fall2023/cop4655-mobile-apps-unit4-jaydess21/README.md

-# Project 4 - *Name of App Here*
+# Project 4 - Photo Scavenger Hunt

-Submitted by: **Your Name Here**
+Submitted by: Jayde Shaw

-**Name of your app** is an app that ...
-[TODO]
+Photo Scavenger Hunt is a scavenger hunt application that offers users a captivating and interactive outdoor experience.
+The app provides a curated list of tasks, each requiring users to attach photos relevant to the assigned challenge.
+Through the seamless integration of geotagging technology, users can not only document their progress but also visually trace the exact location where each photo was taken on a map, adding a layer of geographical context to their adventure.
+Whether you're a solo explorer or competing with friends, [Name of your app] transforms ordinary outings into exciting scavenger hunts, making exploration both engaging and memorable.

-Time spent: **X** hours spent in total
+Time spent: 3 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] App displays list of hard-coded tasks
+- [x] App displays list of hard-coded tasks
-- [ ] When a task is tapped it navigates the user to a task detail view
+- [x] When a task is tapped it navigates the user to a task detail view
-- [ ] When user adds photo to complete the tasks, it marks the task as complete
+- [x] When user adds photo to complete the tasks, it marks the task as complete
-- [ ] When adding photo of task, the location is added
+- [x] When adding photo of task, the location is added
-- [ ] User returns to home page (list of tasks) and the status of your task is updated to complete
+- [x] User returns to home page (list of tasks) and the status of your task is updated to complete

 The following **optional** features are implemented:

-- [ ] User can launch camera to snap a picture
+- [x] User can launch camera to snap a picture

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!: added more color details

 ## Video Walkthrough